robertjk/robertjk/README.md

 - Clean code, good architecture, good design,
 - JavaScript, Python, Rust,
 - Vim,
-- People and other creatures,
+- People and other animals,
 - Cooking,
-- David Lynch, Krzysztof Kieślowski, Béla Tarr, Tom Waits and other cinema and music,
+- David Lynch, Krzysztof Kieślowski, Béla Tarr, Pharoah Sanders, Tom Waits and lot of other cinema and music,
+- Chocolate,
+- Tea,
+- Japanese incense,
 - Honesty.

 What I don't like:

-- Writing and working on crappy code,
-- Things that don't work as they should,
+- Crappy things polluting our world,
+- Mentality of always wanting more and more,
 - Laziness,
 - Wasting things.